griverorz/griverorz.github.io/_pages/about.md

 sources.

-I currently serve as Associate Director of Research (Data Labs) at Pew Pew Research Center.
+I currently serve as Associate Director of Research (Data Labs) at Pew Research Center.
 Previously, I managed the data science team of the [Statistics and Evaluation Sciences Unit]( https://www.westat.com/capability/statistical-sciences) at [Westat](https://www.westat.com) and worked as statistician at the [Scientific Research Group of